rakhil324/streamlineMVP/README.md

-# Simplify Dashboard - MVP
+# Streamline.ai Dashboard - MVP

 A modern, lightweight, and highly visual web application that serves as the central control center for managing job applications, saved roles, and AI-assisted tools.